 There is an endless array of tri-watches in the market from different brands and companies.
 It is important that you pick one that can withstand all the challenges and elements of your training like water, dirt, and sweat.
 It should also meet your specific needs on a triathlon watch.

-If you are the kind of person that loves a long battery life on their gadget, then the Coros Apex Premium Smartwatch for Triathlon will perfectly suit your needs.
+If you are the kind of person that loves a long battery life on their gadget, then the Coros Apex Premium will perfectly suit your needs.
 You will go a whole month in the smartwatch mode without recharging, and in GPS mode, a good 100hrs for the 46mm option and 80 hours for the 42mm option.

 The triathlon watches reviewed in this guide are among the best you can get in the market.
 There is something for everyone as they have different features and capabilities.
 After reading this guide, you will be able to make a decision you will never regret when selecting a triathlon watch.